carbon-language/carbon-lang/clang/docs/UsersManual.rst

    When a floating-point value is not representable in a destination integer type, the code has undefined behavior according to the language standard.
    By default, Clang will not guarantee any particular result in that case.
-   With the 'no-strict' option, Clang attempts to match the overflowing behavior of the target's native float-to-int conversion instructions.
+   With the 'no-strict' option, Clang will saturate towards the smallest and largest representable integer values instead.
+NaNs will be converted to zero.

 .. _opt_fmath-errno: